 Soil normally contains large numbers of diverse microorganisms including bacteria, algae, fungi, protozoa, and actinomycetes.
-In welldrained soils, which are most appropriate for biopiles, these organisms are generally aerobic.
+In well-drained soils, which are most appropriate for landfarming, these organisms are generally aerobic.
 Of these organisms, bacteria are the most numerous and biochemically active group, particularly at low oxygen levels.
 Bacteria require a carbon source for cell growth and an energy source to sustain metabolic functions required for growth.
 Bacteria also require nitrogen and phosphorus for cell growth.
-Although sufficient types and quantities of microorganisms are usually present in the soil for landfarming, recent applications of ex-situ soil treatment include blending the soil with cultured microorganisms or animal manure (typically from chickens or cows).
+Although sufficient types and quantities of microorganisms are usually present in the soil, recent applications of ex-situ soil treatment include blending the soil with cultured microorganisms or animal manure (typically from chickens or cows).
 Incorporating manure serves to both augment the microbial population and provide additional nutrients.
-Recently, the use of a certain fungi for biodegradation of organic contaminants has been proposed based on promising laboratory tests.
-Microorganisms require inorganic nutrients such as nitrogen and phosphorus to support cell growth and sustain biodegradation processes.
-Nutrients may be available in sufficient quantities in the site soils but, more frequently, nutrients need to be added to the biopile soils to maintain bacterial populations.

 The metabolic process used by bacteria to produce energy requires a terminal electron acceptor (TEA) to enzymatically oxidize the carbon source to carbon dioxide.
 Microbes are classified by the carbon and TEA sources they use to carry out metabolic processes.
 Bacteria that use organic compounds (e.g., petroleum constituents and other naturally occurring organics) as their source of carbon are heterotrophic; those that use inorganic carbon compounds (e.g., carbon dioxide) are autotrophic.
 Bacteria that use oxygen as their TEA are aerobic; those that use a compound other than oxygen, (e.g., nitrate, sulfate), are anaerobic; and those that can utilize both oxygen and other compounds as TEAs are facultative.
-For applications directed at cleaning up petroleum products, only bacteria that are both aerobic (or facultative) and heterotrophic are important in the degradation process.
+For landfarming applications directed at petroleum products, only bacteria that are both aerobic (or facultative) and heterotrophic are important in the degradation process.

 In order to evaluate the presence and population of naturally occurring bacteria that will contribute to degradation of petroleum constituents, conduct laboratory analyses of soil samples from the site.
 These analyses, at a minimum, should include plate counts for total heterotrophic bacteria.
 Plate count results are normally reported in terms of colony-forming units (CFUs) per gram of soil.
-Microbial population densities in typical soils range from 10^4 to 10^7 CFU/gram of soil.
-For biopiles to be effective the minimum heterotrophic plate count should be 10^3 CFU/gram or greater.
-Plate counts lower than 10^3 could indicate the presence of toxic concentrations of organic or inorganic (e.g., metals) compounds.
-In this situation, biopiles may still be effective if the soil is conditioned or amended to reduce the toxic concentrations and increase the microbial population density.
+Microbial population densities in typical soils range from 104 to 107 CFU/gram of soil.
+For landfarming to be effective, the minimum heterotrophic plate count should be 103 CFU/gram or greater.
+Plate counts lower than 103 could indicate the presence of toxic concentrations of organic or inorganic (e.g., metals) compounds.
+In this situation, landfarming may still be effective if the soil is conditioned or amended to reduce the toxic concentrations and increase the microbial population density.
 More elaborate laboratory tests are sometimes conducted to identify the bacterial species present.
-This may be desirable if there is uncertainty about whether microbes capable of degrading specific petroleum hydrocarbons occur naturally in the soil.
-If insufficient numbers or types of microorganisms are present, the population density may be increased by introducing cultured microbes that are available from numerous different vendors.
-See Exhibit IV-5 for the relationship between counts of total heterotrophic bacteria and the effectiveness of biopiles.
+This may be desirable if there is uncertainty about whether or not microbes capable of degrading specific petroleum hydrocarbons occur naturally in the soil.
+If insufficient numbers or types of microorganisms are present, the population density may be increased by introducing cultured microbes that are available from vendors.
+Exhibit V-5 shows the relationship between plate counts of total heterotrophic bacteria and the effectiveness of landfarming.

-Exhibit IV-5 Heterotrophic Bacteria And Biopile Effectiveness Total Heterotrophic Bacteria (prior to biopile operation) Biopile Effectiveness 1,000 CFU/gram dry soil Generally effective. < 1,000 CFU/gram dry soil May be effective; needs further evaluation to determine if toxic conditions are present.
+Exhibit V-5 Heterotrophic Bacteria And Landfarming Effectiveness Total Heterotrophic Bacteria (prior to landfarming) Landfarming Effectiveness 1000 CFU/gram dry soil Generally effective. < 1000 CFU/gram dry soil May be effective; needs further evaluation to determine if toxic conditions are present.